 Does whitening toothpaste work?

-Now, that doesn't mean they should be totally discounted; we said they don't make a ‘huge' difference, not they don't make ‘any' difference.
+Now, that you shouldn't consider switching to a teeth whitening toothpaste at all; we said they don't make a ‘huge' difference, not they don't make ‘any' difference.

 - Microbeads – abrasives which are banned from use in toothpastes and other cosmetic products in the UK